 These studies and trials do not mention the possible serious and irreversible side effects that may arise in the short or long term, if Manual Lymphatic Drainage (MLD) is not included during the application of compression therapy in the process of reducing the volume of the oedematous limb, such as the possibility of lymph displacement to previously unaffected areas.

 Many lymphedema-related healthcare management studies are only cost-saving non-investment strategy tools.
-It should be borne in mind that the annual health expenditure for the treatment and maintenance of lymphoedema adds far less in comparison to the cost of treatment for many chronic diseases, and even so, many national health systems do not treat or are undertreating lymphedema.
+It should be borne in mind that the annual health expenditure for the treatment and maintenance of lymphedema adds far less in comparison to the cost of treatment for many chronic diseases, and even so, many national health systems do not treat or are undertreating lymphedema.

 Early detection and preventive treatment (Preventive Medicine) can reduce overall costs by keeping affected limbs at minimal volumes and other co-morbidities and complications before they become chronic.